 Our September 25th release November Journeys was played on the UK’s only specialist brass radio show, CYMK’s Sounds of Brass on 9 September, 12-2pm.

 We are delighted to announce that A Ceremony of Psalms (FSR191) is now available on Apple Music, Spotify, iTunes, and other digital partners.
-You can still also buy the Audio CD through the FS Records web-shop, or on Amazon.
+You can still also buy the CD through the FS Records web-shop, or on Amazon.

 We began to offer studio master FLAC downloads of our output through our online shop.
 Francis continued to produce, edit and master virtual services for St Mary’s in the Lace Market, and editing work continued on November Journeys: Works for brass ensemble by Paul Drayton & George Lloyd, which is now scheduled for release on 25 September 2020.